Dr. Gaurav Agrawal - Children Heart Care

 Timing of surgery (TOF)?

-Can we delay surgery if child is not having any problems due to TOF?
+Can we delay surgery if the child has no symptoms?

-How we should do follow-up after surgical repair of TOF?
+How should follow-up be done after surgical repair of TOF?

 Critical Congenital Heart Disease